 It is important to know, for all parties involved, what the role of the real estate agent is in the purchase process.
 When you plan to purchase a property in Costa Rica you will probably contact a Realtor to help you find the right property.
-By doing so, you want to hire the best and most qualified Realtor.
+Doing so makes you want to hire the best and most qualified Realtor.

-Many real estate agents in Costa Rica don’t really get involved in the closing process, which is a mistake.
-You can recognize a good real estate agent when he/she is involved in the constant communication and coordination between the involved parties during the entire real estate purchase process.
-Those are the Buyer, the Seller, and the closing Attorney.
+Many real estate agents in Costa Rica don’t get involved in the closing process, which is a mistake.
+You can recognize a good real estate agent when he/she is involved in constant communication and coordination between the parties involved during the entire real estate purchase process: the Buyer, the Seller, and the closing Attorney.

 To be able to describe the exact role of the real estate agent, we first have to find out the following: